Kandru/cs2-challenges/documentation/blueprints.md

 # Blueprints Documentation

 Blueprints are in-game challenges that players can see and complete.
 You can create many challenges, but be aware that having too many active challenges at once might slow down the server.
+The Challenges-Plugin tries to optimize this by disabling and enabling events only if they are actively used by a challenge.

 ## Blueprints file